department-for-transport-public/sharepointr/README.md

 If you want to download a file to your local machine, for example a template file, you can use the `import_sharepoint()` function, which will save the file to a specified location on your computer.
 This won't work for large files (> 500MB), when you will get a message asking you to use alternative storage instead.

 * `read_sharepoint_file()`: Reads a file from SharePoint and returns the data in R. This function automatically detects the file type and uses the appropriate function to read it for common data file types.
-You can specify the `site`, `drive`, and `path` parameters to locate the file you want to read.
+You can specify the `site`, `drive`, and `file_path` parameters to locate the file you want to read.

 * `import_sharepoint()`: Downloads a file from SharePoint to your local machine.
 This is useful for downloading files that you want to keep on your computer, such as templates or reports.
-You can specify the `site`, `drive`, and `path` parameters to locate the file you want to download, and the `destfile` parameter to specify where to save the file on your local drive.
+You can specify the `site`, `drive`, and `path` parameters to locate the file you want to download, and the `file_path` parameter to specify where to save the file on your local drive.

 ### File exports